 COTA RV Park - 20 Minutes

-COTA takes everything to the next level and that includes camping.
+Circuit of The Americas (COTA) takes everything to the next level and that includes camping.
 The concert venue/race track attracts some of the biggest names and the splashiest events but finding accommodations nearby can be tricky.
-Avoid the drive from town and make sure you get the best seat by popping up a tent or pulling in your fancy RV at the COTA RV Park.
+Avoid the drive from town and make sure you get the best seat by pulling in your RV at the COTA RV Park.
 They provide showers and laundry on-site to freshen up before the race or the show, fast wifi and cable, and a gloriously cool pool to take a dip in when things get too hot.
 Make sure you bring a shade tent as there isn’t much on the campground.

 Emma Long Metropolitan Park - 25 Minutes